Volans constellation lies in the southern sky. It is one of the smallest constellations. It represents the flying fish.

 η Volantis (Eta Volantis)

 Eta Volantis is another triple star system in Volans.
 It has an apparent magnitude of 5.28 and is approximately 356 light years distant from Earth.

 The primary component in the system is a white subgiant of the spectral type A. The star has two 12th magnitude companions located 30.8 and 42.4 arc seconds away.

 κ Volantis (Kappa Volantis)

 Kappa Volantis is another triple star system in Volans, about 393 light years distant from the Sun.
-The system is composed of a blue-white giant with the stellar classification of B9III-IV and a visual magnitude of 5.33, a white subgiant belonging to the stellar class A0IVMn with an apparent magnitude of 5.63, and a magnitude 8.5 star separated from the second component by 37.7 arcseconds.
+The system is composed of a blue-white giant with the stellar classification of B9III-IV and a visual magnitude of 5.33, a white subgiant belonging to the stellar class A0IVMn with an apparent magnitude of 5.63, and a star with a magnitude of 8.5 separated from the second component by 37.7 arc seconds.
 Kappa-1 Volantis and Kappa-2 Volantis are separated by 65 seconds of arc.

 ι Volantis (Iota Volantis)